gu-dsan6000/2018-spring/README.md

 to reinforce your knowledge about the tools and platform and also to help you remember the nomenclature and terms used in class.
 The quizzes will be online through [Canvas](http://canvas.georgetown.edu) and you can take them at your convenience within the established time window.
+In lieu of a final exam, there will be a longer in-class quiz that is worth more points during the last class session.

 ## Assignments